 Student supports is the term used to describe any appropriate means used to support students during the administration of an assessment.
-Student supports are broken out into two groups, Universal Tools and accommodations.
-This section describes the Universal tools available for the computer-based assessment and a brief overview of accommodations.
+Student supports are broken out into two groups, Universal Tools and Accommodations.
+This section describes the universal tools available for the paper-based assessments and a brief overview of accommodations.
 Specific accommodations are not included in this section of the manual.
-For more information about accommodations, please refer to the Participation Guidelines for Inclusion of Alaska Students in State Assessments and the Handbook for the Participation Guidelines.
+For more information about accommodations, please refer to the Participation Guidelines for Inclusion of Students in State Assessments and the Handbook for the Participation Guidelines for Inclusion of Students in State Assessments and the Handbook for the Participation Guidelines.
 All District Test Coordinators, Building Test Coordinators, special education staff, and any Test Administrators providing accommodations are required to read these documents.
 Both resources can be found on the DEED Accommodations webpage (education.alaska.gov/assessments/accommodations).